yo-ru/gulag-web/README.md

 - Some know-how with Linux (tested on Ubuntu 18.04), modern Python, and general-programming knowledge.

+## Localization

+Now gulag-web open localization other language!! you can read more about localization and helping [here](https://github.com/Varkaria/gulag-translatition)!! translate it for helping this project can have more language!!

 ## Setup

 Setup is relatively simple, the commands should basically be copy-pastable.